PROHIBITIONS AND PROSPECTIVE LOGIC PROGRAMMING

 This interdefinability of the terms of appraisal can make it tempting to try to give an analysis of right without referring to the other terms of moral appraisal.

-The theory known as utilitarianism may be understood in this way.
-In its simplest form, it defines right in terms of utility: an act is right iff no alternative has a higher utility.
+The theory in ethics known as utilitarianism may be understood as an attempt to give such an analysis of right.
+Utilitarianism makes what is and is not permitted depend on the consequences of what the agent can do.
+In its simplest form, utilitarianism defines right in terms of utility: an act is right if, and only if, no alternative has a higher utility.
 Hedonistic utilitarianism defines utility in terms of pleasure.
-So the idea is that an act is right, or permitted, just in case nothing else the agent can do will bring more pleasure to the world.
-Given this much, it is easy to see how the trolley example may be understood so that saving five lives is the option in the circumstances that would bring more pleasure to the world.
+So the idea is that an act is right, or permitted, just in case nothing else the agent can do would bring about more pleasure in the world.

-This paradoxical.
+This result is paradoxical.
 Many people would say that it is wrong to push the man in front of the train.

 Prohibitions in the Logic Programming/Agent Model of Intelligence

 Prohibitions are a little like maintenance goals.
 Beliefs can trigger maintenance goals.
 These beliefs may be produced directly by observation or by forwarding chaining on the basis of observation.
-In the example below, the items in the plan of action function like observations in a possible future.
+In the example below, the items in the plan of action function like observations.
 The agent chains forward from the items in the plan to consequences to determine if any of these consequences trigger a prohibition.
 If they do, the agent abandons the plan because he is prohibited from executing this plan to satisfy the achievement goal.

 To construct an example, the agent must have general beliefs, beliefs about the current situation, a maintenance goal, the ability to engage in backward and forward chaining, and a prohibition.